rohun-tripathi/Robot-Motion-Planning-Silhouette/README.md

 Read this README to gain an idea about the functiosn of different files :

+The RecursionPoints function can be improved.
+It does not account for the obstacle that starts and ends between two slices.

 Lists that are fucking with me:
 StateList - [0 for x in range( len(ellipselist) )]
 This makes it for ALL the ellipsoids that collide with slice in question